jeffThompson/CreativeProgramming2/Week01_InteractiveTypography/README.md

 Over the next two weeks, your assignment is to create a landing page for a brand's website, focusing on interactive typography.
 You'll need to think about stylistic choices in the context of a client-driven project and their brand (color, typefaces used, overall character) but are also encouraged to creatively/wildly experiment.
 Your choice of "brand" to work with is up to you: it can be a real company, one from film/TV/fiction, an organization, or a person.

-Typography should be the key focus here: think about fun, creative, experimental, weird, engaging ways to play with letters, their shapes, and words.
-What fonts best suit your project?
+Typography and interaction should be the key focus here: think about fun, creative, experimental, weird, engaging ways to play with letters, their shapes, and words.
+What fonts best fit your project?
 What kinds of visuals and interactions best suit the brand you're working with?
 Should the colors be muted and the shapes geometric?
 Or look cartoony with bright colors?
 While typography should be the central part of the project, feel free to add visual elements that make your piece engaging.
 You're also welcome to create additional assets for your piece, including shapes (perhaps in Illustrator), sounds, etc.

 We'll start with defining how the project's visuals should look, connecting them to the brand's existing identity (which you are welcome to push into new territory).
-This kind of ideation > presentation > refinement process is very common in client-based work.
+This kind of ideation &rarr; presentation &rarr; refinement process is very common in client-based work.
 After a round of feedback on your sketches, you'll turn one of those ideas into a finished project.

-*Above: an animation by [Cecilia Erlich](https://dribbble.com/shots/8974488-New-ideas).
-The text reads "boredom is your imagination calling to you"*
+*Above: an animation by [Cecilia Erlich](https://dribbble.com/shots/8974488-New-ideas); the text reads "boredom is your imagination calling to you".*

 ### CODE EXAMPLES/VIDEOS